 - 8.1.
 Once the Fund Management Group have assessed the applications, the nominated contact will be advised of the outcome. - 8.2.
 If successful, this will be followed up by a formal Grant Offer Letter. - 8.3.
 The appropriate person in organisation should complete, sign and return Grant Acceptance contained within the Grant Offer Letter. - 8.4.
-10% of the grant award will be retained.
+10% of the grant award of 10% will be retained.
 This will be payable on:- - 8.4.1.
-Confirmation of passing any relevant inspections.
+Confirmation of passing any relevant inspections. - 8.4.2.
+Receipt of the completed validation of the project (see Section 10). - 8.5.
+To claim funds please submit:- - Copies of Invoices (PDF versions acceptable) - · Schedule 2 of the Grant Offer Letter - 8.6.
+Staged payments of project costs can be considered on request at the time of Application or award of grant.